opendocsg/slw-judgments-backfill/2018_SGHC_8/report.md

 9       The plaintiff urged the court to grant the aforesaid relief as it had already served the garnishee orders _nisi_ on the garnishee (and the defendant) prior to the commencement of the winding-up.
 Thus, the plaintiff argued that it was a secured creditor and was not subject to the insolvency regime.
 On the other hand, the defendant submitted that the plaintiff, even though it had served the garnishee

 orders _nisi_ on the garnishee and defendant before the winding-up action, was nonetheless subject to the same regime as the other creditors.
-The defendant relied solely on the Court of Appeal’s decision in _Transbilt Engineering Pte Ltd (in liquidation) v Finebuild Systems Pte Ltd_ [2005] 3 SLR(R) 550
+The defendant relied solely on the Court of Appeal’s decision in _Transbilt Engineering Pte Ltd (in liquidation) v Finebuild Systems Pte Ltd_ <span class="citation">[2005] 3 SLR(R) 550</span>

 (“ _Transbilt_ ”) [note: 2] and submitted that _Transbilt_ applied as it was on all fours with the present